 - Reading the EDID when using USB to communicate with a monitor's virtual control panel can fail.
 Try using a fallback mechanisms to read the EDID for any Eizo displays, not just those with a specific product id.

 - Existing cached capabilities are not erased when ddcutil is called with capabilities caching disabled.

-- configure option -enable-syslog/--disable-syslog has been removed.
+- configure options -enable-syslog/--disable-syslog have been removed.
 Instead, use command line option --syslog never at runtime to disable all writes to the system log.